 by Stephanie Holdsworth, owner of Allerchic

 Allergies affect 1 in 3 Australians at some stage in their lives.
+Stephanie’s story, shared below, alerts us as to why we should all have allergy awareness.

 The first time we knew something was wrong with our 18mth old was when she was in the kitchen making a Pavlova with her nanna.
 She put her finger in the mix for a taste and almost immediately started flicking her hand around.
 We washed her hand, which revealed bright red skin and blisters underneath.
 An hour later her hand and around her mouth and cheek were covered in a red rash.
 Thank goodness she did not get that little finger into her mouth.